Bern-ing man | Pictures | Reuters

 Bernie Sanders listens to a question during the Democratic presidential candidates debate at St. Anselm College in Manchester, New Hampshire, December 19, 2015.
 REUTERS/Brian Snyder

-Volunteer Hallie Reardon, 16, of Clive, Iowa pumps up the audience before a Bernie Sanders campaign rally at the Des Moines Area Community College in Ankeny, Iowa, January 10, 2016.
-REUTERS/Scott Morgan

-Bernie Sanders shakes hands with supporters after a campaign event at Wartburg College in Waverly, Iowa, January 8, 2016.
-REUTERS/Scott Morgan
+Bernie Sanders signs a piece of artwork after speaking at a campaign rally in Dubuque, Iowa January 29, 2016.
+REUTERS/Mark Kauzlarich

-Signs for Bernie Sanders are diplayed at a Democratic fundraising dinner featuring all three candidates in Las Vegas, January 6, 2016.
-REUTERS/Rick Wilking
+Bernie Sanders arrives at a campaign event in Muscatine, Iowa January 29, 2016.
+REUTERS/Mark Kauzlarich

+Bernie Sanders speaks at the New Hampshire Democratic Party State Convention in Manchester, New Hampshire September 19, 2015.
+REUTERS/Brian Snyder

+Bernie Sanders speaks during a campaign event at Music Man Square in Mason City, Iowa January 27, 2016.
+REUTERS/Carlos Barria

-Bernie Sanders speaks at a campaign rally at the Iowa State Fairgrounds in Des Moines, Iowa, January 9, 2016.
-REUTERS/Brian C. Frank
+Bernie Sanders speaks during a campaign rally at Cleveland State University in Cleveland, Ohio November 16, 2015.
+REUTERS/Aaron Josefczyk

-Bernie Sanders jokingly acts like he is slipping on the ice as he steps off his campaign bus at a event in Carroll, Iowa, January 19, 2016.
-REUTERS/Jim Young
+Supporter Christopher Dipalo listens to Senator Bernie Sanders as he speaks at a rally in North Las Vegas, Nevada November 8, 2015.
+REUTERS/David Becker

 Next Slideshows